How to Stay Healthy Outside in Houston This SummerJune 2, 2023

 Defend against injury

-“Staying active is important,” Greenblatt said.
-“However, certain activities, especially if you don’t engage in them often, such as swimming in the ocean, hiking or boating, can lead to injury,”
+“Staying active is important,” Dr. Greenblatt says.
+“However, certain activities, especially if you don’t engage in them often, such as swimming in the ocean, hiking or boating, can lead to injury.”

 - Wear protective gear such as helmets and life jackets.